East African Community (EAC)

 INTRODUCTION

-The Treaty for the Establishment of the East African Community (EAC Treaty) was signed on 30 November 1999 and entered into force on 7 July 2000 following its ratification by the three founding Partner States, Tanzania, Uganda and Kenya.
-Rwanda and Burundi acceded to the EAC Treaty and became full members in 2007, and South Sudan in 2016.
-DRC joined in 2022, while Somalia, admitted in November 2023, became a full member in March 2024.
+The Treaty for the Establishment of the East African Community (EAC Treaty) was signed on 30 November 1999 and entered into force on 7 July 2000 after its ratification by the three founding Partner States: Tanzania, Uganda, and Kenya.
+Rwanda and Burundi acceded to the EAC Treaty and became full members in 2007, followed by South Sudan in 2016.
+The Democratic Republic of the Congo (DRC) joined in 2022, while Somalia, admitted in November 2023, became a full member in March 2024.
 The EAC is one of the eight regional economic communities recognised by the African Union.

-The EAC’s main objective is to increase cooperation among its members so as to enhance economic development by establishing a customs union, common market, monetary union and political federation.
-The EAC Common Market, established by the Protocol on the Establishment of the East African Community Common Market in 2010, provides for the free movement of goods, persons, labour, services and capital, and the right to establishment and residence.
-Free movement of labour and the right to establishment are accompanied by residency rights for citizens of Partner states while other forms of stay with respect to movement of persons are addressed through various passes such as special and student passes.
-Work permits are mandatory for Partner States’ citizens seeking work or self-employment although, in theory, they should not be denied.
-In 2017, the EAC Heads of State adopted the Political Confederation as a transitional step towards political federation, a move which may have implications on intraregional migration.
+The EAC’s main objective is to enhance cooperation among its members to promote economic development through the establishment of a customs union, a common market, a monetary union, and a political federation.
+The EAC Common Market, established by the Protocol on the Establishment of the East African Community Common Market in 2009, ensures the free movement of goods, persons, labour, services, and capital, as well as the right to establishment and residence.
+Regarding labour, free movement remains restricted to specific categories of workers defined in the Schedule for the Free Movement of Workers under Annex II of the Protocol, which outlines the regulations for the free movement of workers.
+These categories primarily include high-skilled labour, such as administrators and managers, professionals in scientific, legal, and business fields, as well as other technical areas and crafts.
+These categories also apply when individuals move from one EAC Partner State to another to provide services under the free movement of services framework.
+Free movement of labour and the right to establish residency are accompanied by residency rights for citizens of Partner States, while other forms of stay related to the movement of persons are managed through various permits, such as special and student passes.
+Work permits are required for citizens of Partner States seeking employment or self-employment, although, in theory, they should not be denied.
+In 2017, the EAC Heads of State adopted the Political Confederation as a transitional step towards political federation, which may impact intraregional migration.

 MEMBER STATES